What is WOKE Ideology, and Where Did It Come From?

 I call this “new wokeness” or woke ideology since it generalizes all marginalized issues and polarizes anyone who doesn’t share the beliefs or perspectives.
 It suggests only underrepresented individuals are worthy of acknowledgment and support.
 And that white individuals should feel guilt, shame and apologize for their whiteness.

-DEI is good for business, and true DEI professionals know that white is not the problem.
+Diversity is good for business, and true professionals know that white is not the problem.
 Neither is privilege.
 Living in a safe neighborhood with affordable healthcare and access to fresh, healthy food is a privilege.
 Privilege isn’t the problem.
 The lack of privilege is.
 No one needs to apologize for privilege.
 However, we need to understand and acknowledge privilege.
 Qualified individuals are denied promotions and opportunities based on race, gender, religion, etc. This is true.
 Whether it’s your truth isn’t the point.
 Acknowledging it is.

-But first, we have to be honest and stop manipulating the facts.
+First, we have to be honest and stop manipulating the facts.
 Truth hurts, and we know it.
 Yes, you spend too much money on shoes.
 No, you can’t sing.
 And I’d rather get advice on romantic relationships from a nun.
 My feelings might be hurt if someone said one of these things to me.
 It doesn’t make them less true.
 Any more than telling a convincing lie.
 Like this one, "And we'll continue to move forward as a colorblind society, which is really, the aspiration I believe of every American," said Mike Pence.

 Pence’s statement is tone-deaf.
 Colorblindness is not the answer.
 I am a Black woman and not uncomfortable being described as a Black woman.
 Seeing color isn’t the problem.
 Pretending you don't is a problem.
 Treating someone differently because of their skin color is a problem.
 Refusing to acknowledge that life experiences can vary based on skin color is a problem.
 Suggesting that all doors are open regardless of skin color is a lie and a problem.